nathansrf/template-jekyll-website/README.md

 ```

 ## Setting Up your website
-Sources for you site are localed in `gh-pages/`.
+Sources for you site are localed on the  `gh-pages/` branch.

 Start by editing the information in `_config.yml` to whatever you desire